Faisal II: Adulthood

 As oil revenues increased during the 1950s, the king and his advisors chose to invest their wealth in development projects, which some claimed increasingly alienated the rapidly growing middle class and the peasantry.
 The Iraqi Communist Party increased its influence.
-Though the regime seemed secure, an intense dissatisfaction with Iraq's condition brewed just below the surface.
+Though the regime seemed secure, there was dissatisfaction with Iraq's condition.
 An ever-widening gap between the wealth of the political elites, landowners, and other supporters of the regime on the one hand, and the poverty of workers and peasants on the other, intensified opposition to Faisal's government.
 Since the upper classes controlled the parliament, reformists increasingly saw revolution as their sole hope for improvement.
 The Egyptian Revolution of 1952, led by Gamal Abdel Nasser, provided an impetus for a similar undertaking in Iraq.